-What happens when divorcing spouses cannot agree on the marital property they receive?
+What happens when divorcing spouses cannot agree on the distribution of marital property?
 Illinois divorce judges distribute marital property “equitably,” not always 50/50.
 Two important factors are 1) which spouse contributed to the acquisition of the property, and 2) the duration of the marriage.

 If the marriage is short, judges favor the spouse who purchased or acquired the property because the other spouse probably did little to acquire it.
 For example, in a one-year marriage, a large bonus or commission likely will go to the spouse who earned it.